polylang/polylang/readme.txt

 * The language is either set by the language code in URL, or you can use a different sub-domain or domain per language.
 * Automatic copy of categories, post tags and other metas when creating a new post or page translation.
 * Translating classic menus and classic widgets.
 Also accessible with [Site Editor Classic Features](https://wordpress.org/plugins/fse-classic/) in block themes.
-* Customizable language switcher available as a classic widget or a classic navigation menu item.
+* Customizable language switchers available as blocks, classic widget or classic navigation menu item.
 * Compatibility with Yoast SEO.

 ### Polylang Pro